jonast01/Matrix/README.md

 # Matrix
-matrix with given field and corresponded calculation it can be used to construct a matrix using specified fields Why i am doing this:
+matrix with given field and corresponding calculation it can be used to construct a matrix using specified fields Why i am doing this:
   1. I don't know how to use gaussian elimination with finite fields on wolfram alpha